neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 Running the above will place a binary named `exo2nek` at `Nek5000/bin/exo2nek`.
 We recommend adding this to your path.

 Now that you have `exo2nek`, we are ready to convert your mesh (`pebble.exo`) into `.re2` format.
-This mesh is Hex8 (we will show you how a Hex20 mesh would look for this geometry later).
-Run the following from the `pebble_1`	directory:
+This mesh is Hex8.
+Run the following:

 ```
 exo2nek